Drew Hill: Regular season

+Playoffs

 Impersonation

 An artist claiming to be Drew Hill was arrested and is currently serving time for armed robbery in the Los Angeles Men's Central Jail.
 The real Drew Hill was alerted to it by fans and the Los Angeles Times debunking the stories and the impersonator in 2010.

 Death

 Drew Hill died in Atlanta, Georgia on March 19, 2011, at the age of 54, after two massive strokes.